postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-compile-time.md

 - The <xref:Metalama.Framework.Aspects.meta.Target?text=meta.Target> property gives access to the declaration to which the template is applied.
 - The <xref:Metalama.Framework.Aspects.IMetaTarget.Parameters?text=meta.Target.Parameters> property gives access to the current method or accessor parameters.
 - The <xref:Metalama.Framework.Aspects.meta.This?text=meta.This> property represents the `this` instance.
 Together with <xref:Metalama.Framework.Aspects.meta.Base?text=meta.Base>, <xref:Metalama.Framework.Aspects.meta.ThisType?text=meta.ThisType>, and <xref:Metalama.Framework.Aspects.meta.BaseType?text=meta.BaseType> properties, it allows your template to access members of the target class using dynamic code (see below).
-- The <xref:Metalama.Framework.Aspects.meta.Tags?text=meta.Tags> property gives access to an arbitrary dictionary that has been passed to the advice factory method.
+- The <xref:Metalama.Framework.Aspects.meta.Tags?text=meta.Tags> property gives access to an arbitrary dictionary that has been passed to the advice factory method, see <xref:sharing-state-with-advice#sharing-state-with-the-tags-property>.
 - The <xref:Metalama.Framework.Aspects.meta.CompileTime*?text=meta.CompileTime> method coerces a neutral expression into a compile-time expression.
 - The <xref:Metalama.Framework.Aspects.meta.RunTime*?text=meta.RunTime> method converts the result of a compile-time expression into a run-time value (see below).